Kansas LLC Operating Agreement

 A Kansas LLC should have an operating agreement because a company cannot act for itself.
 In order to operate, LLCs require real humans (and other entities) to carry out company operations.

 There is no Kansas state law requiring an operating agreement.
-However, Kansas Statute § 17-76,134 states that the law will give “maximum effect” to the “enforceability of operating agreements”—meaning that if you DO have an operating agreement, it can wield a lot of power.
+However, under Kansas Statute § 17-76,134, the law gives “maximum effect” to the “enforceability of operating agreements” — meaning that if you do have an operating agreement, it can wield a lot of power.
 There are plenty of reasons why it’s a good idea to have a written operating agreement.
 Here are a few of them:

 1. Your operating agreement proves you own your LLC.

-LLC members aren’t required to put their own names or addresses on the Kansas Articles of Organization.
-This is great for privacy protection but can make it difficult to prove who owns the LLC, which you’ll need to do to open a business bank account.
-An operating agreement lists all members’ names and addresses, so you can show it to a bank to prove ownership.
+LLC members names and addresses aren’t required for a Kansas Articles of Organization.
+This is great for privacy protection, but can make it difficult to prove who owns the LLC, and you’ll need to do that to open a business bank account.
+An operating agreement lists all members’ names and addresses, so you can show it to a bank as proof of ownership.

 2. An operating agreement can help reinforce your limited liability status.